rubenarslan/OSC-ArchivalProject/README.md

 	* autosaves
 * users can view and compare different codings of the same paper
 * exports wide format data in CSV, TSV, HTML and Excel

+# todo:

+* todo: max 4 coders per paper? maybe in the future, not now
+* todo: drag and drop study order